ucsd-dsc-arts/dsc160-midterm-404-not-found/README.md

 - How do your results relate to broader social, cultural, economic political, etc., issues?
 - In what future directions could you expand this work?

+We experimented with five models for our classifiers, SVC, decision tree, Bernoulli NB, K-nearest neighbor and random forest, in which the Random Forest Classifier performs the best with the test accuracy of 83.3%.
+The accuracy score for SVC is 68%, for Decision Tree Classifier is 0.743, and for K-nearest classifier is 79.5%.
+The reason why the random forest classifier achieved the highest accuracy is that it creates many trees for different features and combines their results which is more better than a single tree for decision tree algorithm.
+In addition, the random forest classifier works very well with high dimensionality, which means it fits well with our 7 features.
 ## Team Roles

 * Tianran Qiu: Extracted painting features, constructed classification models, summarize Data and Reference part.